Diffeomorphisms with positive metric entropy

 \subsubsection{The set where all exponents vanish.}

-As a consequence we get (see also \cite {AB}, Corollary 1.1): \begin{corollary} For any diffeomorphism $f$ in a dense G$_\delta$ subset of $\diff^1_m(M)$, such that $m(\Nuh_f)>0$, there exists a global dominated splitting $TM=E\oplus F$ on $M$ such that for $m$-almost every point $x\in \Nuh_f$
+As a consequence we get (see also \cite {AB}, Corollary 1.1): \begin{corollary} For any diffeomorphism $f$ in a dense G$_\delta$ subset of $\diff^1_m(M)$, if $m(\Nuh_f)>0$, then there exists a global dominated splitting $TM=E\oplus F$ on $M$ such that for $m$-almost every point $x\in \Nuh_f$,